innodatalabs/redlite/docs/custom.md

     return last_message_content
 ```

-Now we create a model instance like this:
+Now we can create a model instance with a simple composition:

 ```python
 from redlite import NamedModel